hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_Win_create_dynamic.3.rst

    concurrent accumulate calls to the same target address will use the same operation.
-If set to *same_op_no_op*, then the implementation will assume that all concurrent accumulate calls to the same target address will use the same operation or :ref:`MPI_NO_OP`.
+If set to *same_op_no_op*, then the implementation will assume that all concurrent accumulate calls to the same target address will use the same operation or MPI_NO_OP.
 The default is *same_op_no_op*.

 NOTES